joakimk/osx_vs_linux_copy_cache_issue/README.md

-This is a reproduction of an [issue](https://github.com/docker/for-mac/issues/2728) where docker cache is not used on Linux when the docker image is built on OSX.
+This is a reproduction of an [issue](https://github.com/docker/for-mac/issues/2728) where docker cache for COPY is not used on Linux when the docker image is built on OSX.
 The same problem appears the other way around too.

 ---